Log in to your KnowBe4 console, navigate to the ModStore tab, then select Customization from the side menu. This will open the Customization page.

 - Launch File: Click this button to launch your file in a new window.
 Take note of the time that you launched the course.
 Once you launch your file, the verifications should begin to auto-populate.

-- Launch the file.
-Does the file start successfully?: If the course successfully launches, the current date will populate to the right of this question.
-Click the checkbox to verify this step.
+- I launched and reviewed the file: If the course successfully launches, the current date will populate to the right of this question.
+Click the check box to verify this step.

-- Continue reviewing the file.
-Is the time you've spent viewing the file indicated accurately?: Navigate through your course and note whether the amount of time you've spent in the course is accurately reflected to the right of this question.
-If so, click the checkbox to verify this step.
+- The time spent is reporting correctly: Navigate through your course and note whether the amount of time you've spent in the course is accurately reflected to the right of this question.
+If so, click the check box to verify this step.

-Finish reviewing the file and close the window.
-Does your status show as Complete?: Navigate through and complete your entire course.
+- The completion status is reporting correctly: Navigate through and complete your entire course.
 If you've uploaded a video module, play the entire video.
 If the course shows Complete to the right of this question, use the check box to verify this step.

 - Approve File: Once you've confirmed the steps above, use this button to complete the review.